Get answers to some of the most popular questions regarding elections in Ohio, judicial candidates and more.

 Supreme Court and Courts of Appeals Candidates

-In 2022, for the first time, all candidates for Supreme Court and the Ohio Courts of Appeals will have their party affiliation appear next to their names during both the primary and general elections.
+In 2022, for the first time, all candidates for state Supreme Court and the Ohio courts of appeals will have their party affiliation appear next to their names during both the primary and general elections under legislation signed into law by Ohio's Governor in 2021 (Senate Bill 80).

 Common Pleas Courts and County Court Candidates